Guides

 This decision matters less than you think, and more than you want it to.

 It matters less because a strong community can survive a mediocre platform.
 It matters more because switching platforms later means migrating members, content, and habits.
-Pick something you can live with for two years.
+Some platforms also create real ceilings.
+They limit how you can grow, what you can charge, or how you structure your content.
+People who have migrated platforms will tell you the pain is real: you lose members, break habits, and start over on engagement.
+Pick something that supports your community, your business model, and your budget for at least two years.

 Here are the main categories: